The person who walks through the front door unsure whether they belong is the person the building was designed for.

 Four populations

-SmithFellow candidates.
-People seeking a credential that proves they can build, evaluate, and collaborate using AI-assisted methodology.
+People who want a credential that proves they can build, evaluate, and work alongside artificial intelligence.
 Five tracks.
 Forty-eight hours.
 No degree required.